 Kenya safaris or Kenya safari tours takes you to one of the world’s best-known safari holiday destinations.
 This East African country is also where the safari concept began.
 The word ‘safari’ itself even stems from the native Swahili dialect for “journey”.
 Kenya safaris, however, are no ordinary journey.
 Here, African mega-wildlife, including the Big Cats and Big 5 roams endless savannah plains.

 Elsewhere, landscapes in Kenya stir the soul with dense forests in the west, semi-deserts in the north, Great Rift Valley lakes in the center and tropical Indian Ocean coast out east.
-This result for those on safari is an experienced safari industry ready to show you a seemingly endless display of wildlife against one of the most beautiful backdrops in Africa.
+This result for those on Kenya safaris is an experienced safari industry ready to show you a seemingly endless display of wildlife against one of the most beautiful backdrops in Africa.

-Where to go in Kenya | Best Kenya Safari Destinations
+Where to go in Kenya | Best Kenya Safaris Destinations

 1. Masai Mara

 Travelers are drawn to the drama of Mara River crossings during the famous Great Wildebeest Migration months, but Big Five wildlife action continues throughout the year.
-Read more about a safari in the Maasai Mara here.

 2. Samburu National Reserve

-Samburu National Reserve is a vast safari area in northern Kenya known for the Samburu Special Five – Gerenuk, Reticulated giraffe, Somali ostrich Grevy’s zebra, and Beisa oryx.
+Samburu Reserve is a vast safari area in northern Kenya known for the Samburu Special 5 – Gerenuk, Reticulated giraffe, Somali ostrich, Grevy’s zebra, and Beisa oryx.

 3. Amboseli National Park

 Amboseli National Park is situated in the shadow of Africa’s tallest mountain which looms 50 km away across the border in Tanzania.
 This Kenya safari park has a healthy population of lions and other predators.
 It also offers the best views of the majestic Mount Kilimanjaro.
-And it is home to many of the last remaining ‘tuskers’ – giant elephants in Africa, whose tusks touch the ground.
+It is also home to many of the last remaining ‘tuskers’ – giant elephants in Africa, whose tusks touch the ground.

 4. Tsavo National Parks